Posted by SainSmart on

 Step 5: Placing Your Engraving

-After this, you are all set!
-Make sure to double-check that your laser is properly focused and get started!
+After confirming the placement, double-check that your laser is focused and start engraving!

 Back to blog